Cable modem

 Example of a cable modem installed in a home office.

-A cable modem is a type of network bridge that provides bi-directional data communication via radio frequency channels on a hybrid fiber-coaxial (HFC), radio frequency over glass (RFoG) and coaxial cable infrastructure.
-Cable modems are primarily used to deliver broadband Internet access in the form of cable Internet, taking advantage of the high bandwidth of a HFC and RFoG network.
+A cable modem is a type of network bridge or gateway that provides bi-directional data communication via radio frequency channels on a hybrid fiber-coaxial, radio frequency over glass and coaxial cable infrastructure.
+Cable modems are primarily used to deliver broadband Internet access in the form of cable Internet.
 They are commonly deployed in the Americas, Asia, Australia, and Europe.

 History

 MITRE Cablenet

 Internet Experiment Note (IEN) 96 (1979) describes an early RF cable modem system.
 From pages 2 and 3 of IEN 96: